CSTProject/TravelWebsite/README.md

 Our Project for CST.
 Developing a website while focusing more on the front-end.

 # Running the Website on LOCALHOST
-First, make sure you have Python3 installed.
+First, make sure you have Python3 and Django installed.
 Then, run manage.py using the below command under the TravelWebsite Folder
 ```sh
 $ python3 manage.py runserver
 ```